Free shipping to the US on orders over $150

 Dessert Valentine's Day Idea Gift Idea Chocolate Under 5 Ingredients Western Sweet

-Matcha nama chocolate is a western-style Japanese truffle made with white chocolate, heavy cream, matcha powder, and butter.
-The matcha powder gives the white chocolate truffles a beautiful, vibrant green color, which cannot be achieved by using milk chocolate.
+Matcha nama chocolate is a western-style Japanese truffle, made with white chocolate, heavy cream, matcha powder, and butter.
+The matcha powder gives the white chocolate truffles their beautiful, vibrant green color, a hue that cannot be achieved with milk chocolate.

-The popularity of matcha nama chocolate came from a popular nama chocolate shop based in Hokkaido called Royce'.
+The popularity of matcha nama chocolate can be traced back to a well-known nama chocolate shop based in Hokkaido called Royce'.
 They are a famous Japanese chocolatier that specializes in making many unique flavors of nama chocolate that include liquor, matcha powder, and even fruits.

-Matcha, which is often described to be bitter, is made from tea leaves called Tencha which are carefully grown in shaded or covered areas for a long period of time.
-This gentle yet tedious process of covering Tencha leaves reduces the astringent flavor in the leaves, and in turn, allows them to develop an aroma rich in umami.
-In order for the tea leaves to become matcha, they are stone-grounded into a fine powder.
+This gentle yet tedious process of covering Tencha leaves reduces the astringent flavor in the leaves and, in turn, allows them to develop an aroma rich in umami.
+In order for the tea leaves to become matcha, they are stone-ground into a fine powder.

 If you're looking for a chocolate recipe for Valentine's Day, try making matcha nama chocolate.
 Your loved ones, friends, and family will become addicted to the unique flavor and texture of matcha nama chocolate.
 We also have a recipe for the original nama chocolate if you can't find matcha powder.